Fortress-Wars/FortressWars-Wiki/docs/kits/Necromancer.md

 ![Necromancer - Essence of the Afterlife](../assets/kits/necromancer/Necromancer%20-%20Essence%20of%20the%20Afterlife.gif)

-Essence of the Afterlife will drop from any player or necromancer skeleton that dies.
+Essence of the Afterlife drops upon the death of players and necromancer skeletons.

 ![Necromancer - Essence of the Afterlife Drop](../assets/kits/necromancer/Necromancer%20-%20Essence%20of%20the%20Afterlife%20Drop.gif)